 Winter is coming – not only in Westeros but also in the world of marketing.

 In other words, it’s the time of year once again where we set our clocks back an hour in preparation for shorter and colder days.
-It also signals the end of Daylight Savings Time, the start of the holiday seasons, and most of all, it also means resetting your lead gen campaigns.
+It also signals the end of Daylight Savings Time, the start of the holiday season, and most of all, it also means resetting your lead gen campaigns.

 When talking about resetting your lead generation strategy, the easiest and also the worst thing to do is reusing your old holiday promotion or pre-designed marketing campaign.
 That is not just plain laziness but also an insult to your customers.